luchocloud/Deployments/Kubernetes/RKE2-Deployment/readme.md

 RKE2 is a Kubernetes distribution designed for security, performance, and ease of use.

-> This guide is a straightforward and hands-on walkthrough based on my own experience setting up Rancher for a home lab testing environment.
-I put it together to make things easier for anyone going down the same path and hopefully help you dodge some of the headaches and troubleshooting I ran into.
+> This guide is a straightforward and hands-on walkthrough based on my own experience setting up RKE2 for a home lab environment.
+I put it together to make things easier for myself and anyone going down the same path and hopefully help you dodge some of the headaches and troubleshooting I ran into.

 ## Server Node Installation ([Official Docs](https://docs.rke2.io/install/quickstart))